Jim Foster (basketball)

-Jim Foster (born October 16, 1948) is the former head coach of the women's college basketball team at Chattanooga.
-He has previously served as a head coach of the women's basketball team at St. Joseph's, Vanderbilt and Ohio State.
-He has been elected to the Women's Basketball Hall of Fame as a member of the class of 2013.
+Jim Foster (born October 16, 1948) is an American former college basketball coach.
+He served as the head women's basketball coach at St. Joseph's, Vanderbilt, Ohio State, and Chattanooga.
+He was elected to the Women's Basketball Hall of Fame as a member of the class of 2013.
 On February 1, 2018, Foster notched his 900th career win as a head coach, becoming the eighth fastest to reach that mark and tying for seventh in all-time career wins.
 He announced his retirement in May 2018, after 40 years on the bench.

 Early years

 Foster was born October 16, 1948 in Abington, Pennsylvania.
 He grew up in Cheltenham, Pennsylvania, and attended Cardinal Dougherty High School in Philadelphia, Pennsylvania.
 He joined the Army in 1966, and served until 1969, with half of that time spent in Vietnam.
 While he was serving, his brother, John was drafted.
 Although Jim's tour was scheduled to end, he agreed to serve an additional tour in Vietnam so his brother would not have to serve in a war zone.
 After completing his tours, Foster attended Temple University, graduating in 1980.